murphye/cheap-gke-cluster/README.md

 ### See this blog post for a detailed explanation: TODO

+This solution is primarily for people learning Kubernetes and GKE, or just people tinkering with GKE that don't want to pay full price.
+GKE is expensive to the individual and this solution makes it even cheaper than low-cost Kubernetes services like Civo.

+The solution, and its cost savings is scalable to larger clusters.
+It is conceivable that cost-conscious organizations may be interested in the techniques used in this solution as well.
+Just be aware of the drawbacks!
+See the blog post for more information.

 ## Setup to Deploy

 It is assumed that you already have `gcloud` installed and initialized for use with your project.
 If not, follow the instructions on this [page](https://cloud.google.com/sdk/docs/install).